LCOGT/banzai-nres/README.md

     wavelengths to vacuum wavelengths.
 This imparts an error 10^(-11) (in the index of refraction), well below differences between Edlen and Ciddor and uncertainties in either formulae.

+## The flag mask
+1: bad pixel
+2: ..
+4: ..
+8 : rejected because of potential spectrum edge effects
+16: rejected because this wavelength coincides with a telluric line.

 ## License